Risk Awareness in HTN Planning: Risk-Aware HTN Planning

 \subsection{Risk Awareness}

-The choices made during planning eventually influence the outcome of the planning process, that is, the plans.
-If the quality of plans is not important, these choices can be done non-deterministically.
-However, rational decision makers aim at maximising their expected utility (see Section~\ref{sec:uncertainy-risk}).
-Applying this approach to HTN planning with risk, the aim is to maximise the expected utility of the resulting plan.
+The choices made during planning influence the outcome of the planning process---the plans.
+If the quality of plans is not important, these choices can be made non-deterministically.
+Otherwise, we need to make informed planning decisions, even in the presence of risk.
+If we consider that rational decision-makers aim at maximising their expected utility as a quality criterion (see Section~\ref{sec:uncertainy-risk}) and apply this approach to HTN planning with risk, it turns out that the planning agent should make planning choices that maximise the expected utility of the resulting plan.